MichaelPalmer1/aws-slack-alerts/README.md

 sls deploy --token=<Your Slack Token> --channel='#channel'
 ```

-### Create SNS Topic
+### Configure SNS Topic

-In your account, create an SNS topic and subscribe this function to it.
-Then, setup your auto scaling groups and
+Serverless will create a SNS topic named `notify-slack`.
+Simply configure your auto scaling groups and CloudWatch alarms
-CloudWatch alarms to send messages to that topic.
+to send messages to that topic.

 ## Sample Notifications